Charleston Symphony Orchestra: History

-The orchestra's current music director is Ken Lam, whom the orchestra appointed to the post in 2014, and who began his first full season with the orchestra in September 2015.
-He is scheduled to conclude his tenure as music director after the 2021–2022 season.
+The most recent music director was Ken Lam, whom the orchestra appointed to the post in 2014, and who began his first full season with the orchestra in September 2015.
+He concluded his tenure as music director after the 2021–2022 season.

-In March 2010 financial problems forced a closure of operations, which restarted in December 2010 after a deal was reached between the musicians and management to reduce the number of core musicians to 24.
+In March 2010 financial problems forced a temporary closure of operations, which restarted in December 2010 after a deal was reached between the musicians and management to reduce the number of core musicians to 24.

 In March 2021, in the wake of the COVID-19 pandemic, the orchestra announced an artistic restructuring.
 This follows the organization's $1 million loss in revenue from ticket sales and local government funding.
 Aligning with the CSO's COVID-19 recovery plan, the reorganization eliminated the full-time position of music director.